-- (a) Employees can only be disciplined or discharged with just and reasonable cause. - (b) During the probationary period, an employee may be discharged if she is determined to be unsuitable for continued employment. - (c) The Employer agrees that if the Employer chooses to implement verbal warnings written discipline, suspension or discharge on an employee, a steward will be present unless the employee specifically requests otherwise. - (d) In the event that an employee, other than a probationary employee, is discharged for just and reasonable cause, a designated shop steward and the Union will be notified of the dismissal.
-Such notification will be in writing. - (e) Written reasons for the discharge will be provided. - (f) The Employer has the right to suspend an employee pending an investigation where the Employer has determined that based on the severity of the issue in question and the information immediately available to the Employer, the employee's continued presence in the workplace constitutes a serious and immediate concern to the Employer's legitimate interests. - (g) Where the Employer determines such a concern does not exist, the Employer can assign the employee or employees to closer supervision or other work which is reasonably available while the investigation is being conducted.
+(a) Employees can only be disciplined or discharged with just and reasonable cause.

+(b) During the probationary period, an employee may be discharged if he/she is determined to be unsuitable for continued employment.

+(c) The Employer agrees that if the Employer chooses to implement verbal warnings written discipline, suspension or discharge on an employee, a steward will be present unless the employee specifically requests otherwise.

+(d) In the event an employee is discharged for just and reasonable cause, a designated shop steward will be notified of the dismissal.
+Such notification shall be in writing.

+(e) Written reasons for the discharge will be provided.

+(f) The Employer has the right to suspend an employee pending an investigation where the Employer has determined that based on the severity of the issue in question and the information immediately available to the Employer, the employee's continued presence in the workplace constitutes a serious and immediate concern to the Employer's legitimate interests.

+(g) Where the Employer determines such a concern does not exist, the Employer can assign the employee or employees to closer supervision or other work which is reasonably available while the investigation is being conducted.
 In either case, the Employer commits to conduct such an investigation as expeditiously as possible.